The Trip Notes provide detailed information and background for Adventure Consultants' Tour du Mont Blanc.

-You will be sent an equipment checklist on confirmation of your booking.
 Your guide will go through an equipment checklist with you at the beginning of your trip.
 You can rent technical equipment for the trek but you must provide your own clothing appropriate to trekking as per the equipment list.

 Communications & Messages

 Our guides are in cell phone communication with our operations base throughout the trip.
 This assists us with schedule and weather forecast updates, lift / taxi and accommodation co-ordination and safety back up.
 Your own mobile phone should work in the region though you may want to check with your own service provider first.
 Local mobile phones can be rented at the international airports.